 Tragedy Strikes Again

-In light of this weekends tragic events, it just didn't seem right to post pictures of my children or some light hearted event going on in my life.
+In light of this weekend's tragic events, it just didn't seem right to post pictures of my children or some light-hearted event going on in my life.
 While I do believe we do need to hold our heads up high and go on with our lives and not let them (the terrorist) paralyze us with fear, I felt it was only right that I take a moment to recognize this moment.
-In Paris and around the world families are grieving over the lost of their loved ones while mine are tucked safely here at home in bed.
-They were fathers,brothers, uncles, cousins, sons, mothers, daughters, sisters, friends, students, and co-workers.
+In Paris and around the world families are grieving over the loss of their loved ones while mine are tucked safely here at home in bed.
+They were fathers, brothers, uncles, cousins, sons, mothers, daughters, sisters, friends, students, and co-workers.
 They were loved.
 They went out on what was a lovely Paris evening to celebrate life but never to return home to their homes and families.
-Nights and days like these are becoming way to common, and I pray that the day will never come that I am not shocked or heart broken by such events.
+Nights and days like these are becoming a way to a common event, and I pray that the day will never come that I am not shocked or heartbroken by such events.
 When is the day going to come when we put down our guns and weapons and say enough is enough.
-I no longer believe that violence will bring about change whatever that change may be!
-We are all brothers and sisters in this journey called life.
+I no longer believe that violence will bring about change whatever that change maybe!
+We are all brothers and sisters on this journey called life.
 We may not have the same religion or amount of money in our bank accounts, but I do imagine as children we played and had joy in our hearts even if that was for one brief moment.
-In many ways we are the same than we are different.
-I will not let hatred take over my heart and I need to cling on to hope that the men, woman, and children that I saw at the train station in Vienna just two months ago were not terrorist.
+In many ways, we are the same than we are different.
+I will not let hatred take over my heart and I need to cling on to hope that the men, woman, and children that I saw at the train station in Vienna just two months ago were not terrorists.
 That they want peace just as much as I do.
 I will not let these terrorist paralyze my love for travel and this beautiful planet we live on, I choose hope!
 I dream of Peace!
 I pray for humanity to put down our guns and it begins with me!
 I will choose to be kind.
 I choose to love and when I say love I mean I choose to love all not just those who share the same ideas as me or look like me, but I choose to love everyone.